percona/pmm-doc/docs/details/query-analytics.md

 **8:06:10:** Here, you should see two rows in the QAN Overview Panel (depending on the filter settings and time range):
 ![QAN MySQL Example 1 List Overview](../_images/PMM_Query_Analytics_Example1_Overview.png)
 Let's answer some questions about the image above.
-**Question:** Why is the query a little bit different in the list overview?
+**Question:** Why does the query look slightly different in the Overview list?
 **Answer:** The query is the same, but sensitive data (Joe, John etc) are replaced by "?", "?+" or "..." in list overview
 **Question:** We triggered two INSERT queries, but there is only one row in the list overview.
 Why?
 **Answer:** for executed queries: